Our story

 When Edward and Sharif Mitchell first met, something clicked.

 They recognized the same determination in one another—the kind forged through responsibility, adversity, and self-made paths.
-Their early conversations weren’t about transactions or returns; they were about people, purpose, and the opportunity to build something meaningful.
-With Edward’s hands-on construction and operational expertise and Sharif’s institutional finance and investment strategy background, they realized they weren’t just aligned—they were complementary.
+Their early conversations weren’t about transactions or returns; they were about people, purpose, and building something meaningful.
+With Edward’s hands-on construction and operational expertise and Sharif’s institutional finance and investment strategy background, they realized they weren’t just aligned, but complementary.

 Though their journeys began worlds apart, Edward and Sharif share a core belief: success isn’t measured solely by financial returns, but by the legacy you leave behind.